Zod Showcase

 Multi-value Literals

-In Zod v4, z.literal() accepts an array of values.
-No need to wrap each value in its own z.literal() and union them together.
+z.literal() represent a literal type, for instance "Hello world", 5 or true.
+It accepts an array of values, making it easy to validate that a field is one of a fixed set.
 The schema accepts any of the listed values exactly and rejects anything else.
-Try changing role to superuser.
+Try changing role in the example JSON input to superuser.

 Schema